 - Write longer posts: Google is increasingly prioritizing longer content over shorter content.
 Google is getting smarter.
 It is getting better and knowing what content is genuinely helpful and what content isn’t.
 Longer, well-designed content will tend to perform better in 2018 and beyond.
 In fact, the average first-page result on Google these days is nearly 1,900 words!

-- Know when to post to social media: There are a ton of studies and research out there about timing your posts on social media most effectively.
-CoSchedule.com put together a wicked blog post that consolidates a lot of this data for easy, beautiful (and colorful!) consumption.
+- Know when to post to social media: There are many studies and research out there about timing your posts on social media most effectively.
+CoSchedule.com put together a wicked blog post that consolidates this data for easy, beautiful (and colorful!) consumption.

 - Setup at least two, maybe three, social media accounts: For most blogs, the two most important social media accounts are Twitter and Facebook.
-At the very least, set up accounts at those two social media websites for your blog – and, use them!
+At the very least, set up accounts at those two social media websites for your blog – and use them!
 However, Pinterest may also provide traffic potential for an increasing number of blogs as well.
 It’s also a whole different type of animal.
 It’s not a social media network at all.
 Instead, it is more like a visual search engine.
-Here are 35 tips to master your Pinterest account.
+Here are 35 tips for mastering your Pinterest account.

-- Use TailWind to help schedule pins: Tailwind is one of the best web applications I’ve ever used to help me schedule pins to the Pinterest account that I created for ThinkSaveRetire.
-It’s incredibly capable and easy to use and makes your job at consistent pinning much easier.
+- Use TailWind to help schedule pins: Tailwind is one of the best web applications I’ve ever used to help me schedule pins to the Pinterest account I created for ThinkSaveRetire.
+It’s competent and easy to use and makes your job at consistent pinning much easier.

 - Ask for retweets: I’ve run experiments and found that you’re much more likely to be retweeted when you ask for a retweet within the tweet.
 Try it.
 However, don’t abuse this.
-If you ask for retweets on every tweet, you’ll just make your followers angry.
+If you ask for retweets on every tweet, you’ll make your followers angry.
 Only ask for a retweet on your most important tweets!
-For the record, I’ve been on Twitter for about five years and have asked for a retweet probably three or four times, total.
+I’ve been on Twitter for about five years for the record and have asked for a retweet probably three or four times, total.